Courtwood GAA

 Courtwood GAA (Cumann Luthchleas Gael Coill na Cúirte) is a Gaelic Athletic Association gaelic football club, located in the north east corner of County Laois in Ireland.
 The club is located in the eastern half of Emo parish with a small catchment area south of the village of Ballybrittas and mainly covered by the local school Rath NS.

 The locality is bordered on one side by County Kildare and by three neighbouring clubs in Laois: Annanough, O'Dempsey's and Emo.

-At adult level, the club is a football club only, although a period in the 2000s saw Courtwood dabble in the small ball game.
-Courtwood currently field football teams at senior and junior C.
+At adult level, the club is a football club only, although a period in the 2000s saw Courtwood play hurling also.
+Courtwood currently field football teams at Senior and junior C.